M

 How to use this calculator

-Enter the first day of your last period and your average cycle length.
-Your next period date, current cycle phase, and ovulation window appear instantly.
-The calculator also shows the next 6 predicted periods so you can plan ahead.
+Enter the first day of your last period, your average cycle length, and how many days your period usually lasts.
+Your next period date and current cycle phase appear instantly, along with the next 6 predicted periods so you can plan ahead and watch for changes in your pattern over time.

 Understanding your cycle